-What are the differences between Mint Mobile and Tello?
+Mint Mobile vs. Tello: Which should you get?

 Tons of data on the Sprint network

-Tello has a ton of options for any user including an unlimited plan that lets users get the most out of their smartphones on the Sprint network.
+Tello has many options, including an unlimited plan with 25GB of high-speed data that lets users get the most out of their smartphones.